BenchCouncil/BigVectorBench/README.md

 - `--proc NUM`: the number of process to build docker images (default: 1, build serially)
 - `--algorithm NAME`: build only the named algorithm image (default: None, build all)

+Issues:

+- If you encounter an error while building the Docker image due to unreachable URLs, please try to modify the `Dockerfile` to use mirrors for the installation of the required packages.

 ### Run Benchmarks

 ```bash